How Do I Stop My Treadmill Squeaking? (Answered)

 There's nothing better than owning your own treadmill.
 You get to exercise at home and it doesn't matter what the weather is you can get some good miles done indoors.
 In time though, as the treadmill ages, you may start to notice some noises developing when you run.
 These can be annoying and they get louder and louder.
-Here we tell you how to reduce and maybe stop any squeaking noises you hear.
+Here I tell you how to reduce and maybe stop any squeaking noises you hear.

 Why a treadmill squeaks

 As treadmills age they start to develop noises and this can be a sign that something is wrong.
 The nuts and bolts that hold the treadmill together may have loosened very slightly.
 There are points where the screws meet that need lubrication.
 They recommend you do this with the belt regularly.
 There is special lubrication designed for this purpose.

 Some research is needed on your part to get the right lubrication for the specific treadmill.
 Some manufacturers have their own so you would need to buy them.
 Amazon also sells treadmill lube* which doesn't cost too much and would be ideal to lubricate the points and rollers of the treadmill belt and may solve the problem.